 Our courses are taught by master trainers who are not only engaged in continuing education in order to maintain our high standards of the most up-to-date instruction, but are also actively helping clients, running training businesses and supporting shelter B&T. This means that you get a real-world education, allowing you to confidently apply your skills after graduation.

-Gee Hahn has helped thousands of dogs and their people lead happier lives in each other’s company for the last 15 years, including 10 years of service in animal shelter Behavior and Training.
+Gee Hahn has helped thousands of dogs and their people lead happier lives in each other’s company for the last 16 years, including 10 years of service in animal shelter Behavior and Training.
 She is an accomplished trainer and behavior consultant who continues to develop innovative and effective curriculum, resolve challenging behavior cases, and bring harmony to human-dog relationships.
 Gee enjoys serving as a co-instructor for Dr. Susan Friedman’s exceptional professional course, Living and Learning with Animals, and donating her time and expertise to the dogs and volunteers enrolled in the Citizen Shelter Dog partnership program at SFACC, as well as providing complimentary behavior consultations for SF Animal Care and Control and Muttville adopters.
 She is a 2005 graduate of the SFSPCA Academy for Dog Trainers and later went on to pursue a degree in Animal Behavior at the University of Chester in the UK.
 Gee has been an instructor with DTIA since 2014 and enjoys helping the next generation of dog trainers embark on their careers.
 When she’s not talking to people about dogs, Gee is an avid drummer and is currently obsessed with jazz drumming.
-Her canine sidekicks, both shelter alumni, are Wilson, an 8-year-old terrier mix with a charming underbite, and Janey Mack, a 2-year-old Beagle and official DTIA representative.
+Her canine sidekicks, both shelter alumni, are Wilson, an 9-year-old terrier mix with a charming underbite, and Janey Mack, a 3-year-old Beagle and Official DTIA Ambassador.